Everybody

 encouraged to think of and plan for their day of death.

-- Christians think about their future standing before God.
+- Christians must think about their future standing before God.

 - A significant component of the completion of their salvation (i.e. their death, glorification and resurrection) is still before the Christian.